India adds nearly 15,000 Covid-19 cases to its tally – latest updates

 Japan to partly ease travel restrictions with Vietnam

-Japan will partially ease travel restrictions with Vietnam, Foreign Minister Toshimitsu Motegi said, with flights between the two countries to be permitted from June 25-27.
+Japan will partially ease travel restrictions with Vietnam, Foreign Minister Toshimitsu Motegi said, with flights between the two countries to be permitted from June 25 to 27.

 The Japanese government is weighing different options for easing entry bans put in place to slow the spread of the coronavirus.